mtdowner/the-odin-project/foundations/html_css/css-foundations/inspecting-html-and-css/inspecting-html-and-css.md

 ### Lesson overview

 This section contains a general overview of topics that you will learn in this lesson.
+4
 - You will know how to access the element inspector.
 - You will know how to select and inspect specific elements.
-- You will know how to test out HTML and CSS in the inspector.
+- You will know how to test out HTML  79 CSS in the inspector.

 ### The inspector